emacsmirror/retraction-viewer/README.md

 (add-to-list 'universal-sidecar-sections 'retraction-viewer-section)
 ```

-There are three options for configuration.
+There are three main options for configuration.
 First is the customizable variable, `retraction-viewer-sidecar-modes`, which specifies the modes in which the sidecar is applicable (its default is bibtex mode and ebib-related modes).
 Second is the notice format string keyword argument, `:format-string`, which is a format string as described above.
 Finally, the bullet character can be modified with the `:prepend-bullet` argument, which should be a valid org-mode bullet (useful for users of `org-bullets` or `org-superstar`).

+Additionally, there are two variables which can be used to tune performance: `retraction-viewer-connect-timeout` and `retraction-viewer-timeout`.
+These can either be a number of seconds, or nil.
+If nil, the variables `plz-connect-timeout` and `plz-timeout`, respectively are used to provide the values.

 ### Eldoc Configuration